NicoloMoretti/barracks/docs/scripting-guide.md

 For now parameters can only be declared and changed in the global scope, they are actaully compiled down to defconsts in .per... a quick patchwork.

-Inside load-ifs it's illegal to define new variables, since barracks cannot be sure about what will actually happen at compile time. load-ifs can contain any kind of blocks (if/else/elif/while/blocks), they are just like .per.
+Inside load-ifs it's illegal to define new variables, since Barracks cannot be sure about what will actually happen at compile time. load-ifs can contain any kind of blocks (if/else/elif/while/blocks), they are just like .per.